Quirksmode/quirksmode-v3-ui/README.md

 ## Welcome

 Hi and welcome to version 3 of my Personal Portfolio.
-Sadly a lot of the code that I develop professional I am unable to share with the world, so I am using this opportunity to share the codebase for my own personal portfolio.
+Sadly I am unable to share the code that I develop for clients professionally, so I have decided to make my personal portfolio repository public for the very first time.

-My primary reason for doing this is to hopefully inspire/help other Developers who are seeking to do something similar, but additionally I realised this would also be a useful way to provide something mature/maintained for potential future employers (Please hire me if you are reading this!) to have a nose around in and see how I like to organise and develop my codebases.
+My reason for doing this is to hopefully inspire/help other developers who are seeking to create something similar.

-I am a huge fan of a side project as they help me to keep up on top of new technologies, trends and tooling, which is why I wanted my Portfolio to be a little bit more involved than just a simple one pager.
-This is effectively my best practices sandbox, a place to test new tooling, libraries, frameworks etc. without fear of deadlines, changing requirements or breaking anthing.
+I am a huge fan of a side project as they help me to keep on top of new technologies, trends and tooling, which is why I wanted my Portfolio to be a little bit more involved than just a simple one pager.
+This is effectively my best practices sandbox, a place to test new tooling, libraries, frameworks etc. without restriction or fear of breaking something.
 A good example of this is the recent update to SSR and TypeScript, something I have been wanting to do for a while now.
 Anyway, enough waffle from me, lets dive into some more detail.

 ## About

-Quirksmode is a fully responsive Universal (SSR) React Application designed to be connected up to a Headless CMS (not included here).
+Quirksmode is a fully responsive Universal (SSR) React Application designed to connect to a Headless CMS (not included here).
 It is composed of the following technologies:

 - [React](https://facebook.github.io/react)
 - [Redux](https://github.com/reactjs/redux)